 Board of Directors

-Jack Blumenthal, vice chairman, 2013, principal at the accounting firm, Causey Demgen & Moore P.C., with 40 years of experience in financial management, economic analysis, operations improvement, and debt restructuring with industry specialization in financial services, real estate, health care, and oil and gas.
+Jack Blumenthal, board chairman, 2013, principal at the accounting firm, Causey Demgen & Moore P.C., with 40 years of experience in financial management, economic analysis, operations improvement, and debt restructuring with industry specialization in financial services, real estate, health care, and oil and gas.

 Trinidad Rodriguez, treasurer, 2014, public finance investment banker with D.A.
 Davidson and Company with extensive experience in municipal and public-private financing strategies, past board chair of Denver Housing authority, treasurer management group board Downtown Denver Partnership, former policy advisor Colorado Governor’s office.